digital-blueprint/toolbox-app/README.md

 ### /assets/*

-The main html construct is based in the asset folder: `dbp-frontend-starter-app.html.ejs` You can change here favicons, the color variables, fonts and the outer html construct.
+The main html construct is based in the asset folder: `dbp-overview-app.html.ejs` You can change here favicons, the color variables, fonts and the outer html construct.

 - To get started rename this file to `<your-app-name>.html.ejs`

 For favicon support in multiple browsers there exist one folder and twi other files.
 The icons - in different size - are based in the folder `icon`.
-The file `dbp-frontend-starter-app.browserconfig.xml.ejs` is for styled windows tiles. `manifest.json` tells the browser information about the website on different device. (short name, name, start url, icons, colors ...)
+The file `dbp-overview-app.browserconfig.xml.ejs` is for styled windows tiles. `manifest.json` tells the browser information about the website on different device. (short name, name, start url, icons, colors ...)

-- Change `dbp-frontend-starter-app.browserconfig.xml.ejs` to `<your-app-name>.browserconfig.xml.ejs`
+- Change `dbp-overview-app.browserconfig.xml.ejs` to `<your-app-name>.browserconfig.xml.ejs`
     - (optional) Change the TitleColor
 - In `manifest.json` change the short_name, the name, the starter url and the path to the icon folder
     - (optional) Change the background_color and/or the theme_color

-The main structer - the topic - from the application is based in `dbp-frontend-starter-app.topic.metadata.json.ejs` For more information about the structure look at: [Components](https://gitlab.tugraz.at/dbp/web-components/frontend-docs/-/blob/master/components.md)
+The main structer - the topic - from the application is based in `dbp-overview-app.topic.metadata.json.ejs` For more information about the structure look at: [Components](https://gitlab.tugraz.at/dbp/web-components/frontend-docs/-/blob/master/components.md)

 - Change the ``name`` in german and english (or add another language if you support one)